ahmedmagds/WhatsGNU/README.md

 ```
 $WhatsGNU_main.py -d Sau_Ortholog_10350.pickle -dm ortholog -t query.faa
 ```
 Check how many hits you get from a particular genome in the database (**It has to be used with -t**).
-The names of the different strains in the databases and their corresponding Genbank strain name and GCA number are available from [List of Genomes included](https://drive.google.com/file/d/1zJoxYznrsUjrXs5lwSU_lg0o6r8KfSWq/view?usp=sharing)
+The names of the different strains in the databases and their corresponding Genbank strain name and GCA number are available from [List of Genomes included](https://www.dropbox.com/s/w7z6htvot8167ep/List_of_genomes_included_092019.xlsx?dl=0)
 ```
 $WhatsGNU_main.py -d Sau_Ortholog_10350.pickle -dm ortholog -t -s FDAARGOS_31_GCA_001019015.2_CC8_ query.faa
 ```
-Get Metadata (CC/ST) composition of your hits in the report (**Only for _S. aureus_ and you will need to download [CC/ST frequencies](https://drive.google.com/file/d/1PaxWdKAyHOO_pAM0-Knx-6G5HYKoXcKU/view?usp=sharing) to be used with -e**)
+Get Metadata (CC/ST) composition of your hits in the report (**Only for _S. aureus_ and you will need to use the metadata_frequencies.csv file (available to download with the database) with -e**)
 ```
 $WhatsGNU_main.py -d Sau_Ortholog_10350.pickle -dm ortholog -e metadata_frequencies.csv query.faa
 ```